Middleton Primary School Curriculum

 We have a big focus on promoting the love of books and reading with our children and families.
 We invest a large amount of money on offering a wide range of books, well-resourced reading corners, Kindles and I-pads and links on our website to promote the love of reading.
 We have a lovely School Library too!

 English and topic skills are intertwined throughout the whole curriculum.
 This strong link ensures learning connections and high level literacy skills are evident in all areas.
 The large class portfolios and year group web notebooks shared on our website, give an insight into the outcomes gained by using this approach to learning.
 Mathematics and Science are also closely linked and used in this way.

-See the ‘Learning Challenge Curriculum Diagram.’
-We understand the importance of children being involved in asking questions and researching, presenting and making choices about their learning.
-All topics are posed as questions and children are involved in asking further questions and developing lines of enquiry, where possible.
+Topics are posed as questions and children are involved in asking further questions and developing lines of enquiry, where possible.
 Stimulating introductions to learning and a significant amount of visits and visitors are used to ‘hook’ the children into their learning.
 These valuable first-hand experiences, combined with this approach, drives the engagement of our children and promotes a love of learning.

 We place a large emphasis on the environment and outdoor learning.
 We have a number of farm visits a year in order to educate our children about food and farming.
 We expect every child to be able to cook within school for at least 12 hours per year, using locally sourced produce – some of which come from our own school crops.
 Children take part in gardening activities and classes are timetabled to work with our School Gardener throughout the year, as well as taking place in class gardening activities.
 We have an excellent outdoor classroom with chickens and a range of resources to enhance learning.
 Each class uses our outdoor classroom at least once a fortnight.